C17-PRO Vertical Digital Inclinometer System

-When you take all subsequent readings at identical depths the comparison of successive casing profiles indicates the depth, direction, magnitude and the rate of change of movement.
+When you take all subsequent readings at identical depths the comparison of successive casing profiles indicates the depth, direction, magnitude, and the rate of change of movement.

-You can see the clearest indication of movement by plotting the change in displacement of the casing against depth using ‘In-Profile’ Inclinometer Data Management Package.
+You can see the clearest indication of movement by plotting the change in displacement of the casing against depth using the ‘In-Profile’ Inclinometer Data Management Package.

 Inclinometer systems are used to measure lateral displacement in the ground or structure.
-They are useful for determining the depth, direction, magnitude and rate of movement.
+They are useful for determining the depth, direction, magnitude, and rate of movement.